Flint knife, EGYPT

-Find this object in a new display of Stonework in the Lower Gallery as part of the VERVE: Need / Make / Use project.
+Find this object in a new display of Archaeology in the Upper Gallery as part of the VERVE: Need / Make / Use project.